elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 I like this a lot.
 It definitely deserves the #1 spot.

-### Celsius Sparkling Arctic Vibe (8.9 / 10)

-It's pretty good too, but it gets over so quickly compared to the C4 and Monster White.

 ### Celsius Orange (8.9 / 10)

 The first time was okay, but the second time, already chilled from the fridge, it was very refreshing.
 It is not recommended to eat anything sugary alongside this drink, otherwise the flavour might get ruined.

+### Celsius Sparkling Arctic Vibe (8.6 / 10)

+It's pretty good too, but it gets over so quickly compared to the C4 and Monster White.
+I really like how refreshing Celsius Orange is though (when chilled).

 ### Reign Storm Grape (8.5 / 10)